How & Why to Monitor App Store Algorithm Updates for ASO

 Step 4: Consider how to update your app’s metadata

-However – and particularly on the App Store – your app no longer ranking for specific keywords can also signal that the algorithm has reinterpreted the meaning of a search term, and no longer considers your app relevant, despite the keyword being included in your metadata.
-As a result, you should still consider replacing impacted keywords if new opportunities present themselves.
+However (particularly on the App Store), your app no longer ranking for specific keywords can also signal that the algorithm has reinterpreted the meaning of a search term.
+It no longer considers your app relevant, despite the keyword being included in your metadata.
+Therefore, you should still consider replacing impacted keywords if new opportunities present themselves.